dentarg/auth0-blog/_posts/2017-10-26-the-role-of-ciam-in-implementing-a-sound-paywall-strategy.markdown

 ![Insider content series from ESPN](https://cdn.auth0.com/blog/ciam-role/insider-content.png)

 As the trend towards paid subscriptions continues to grow, the freemium model has become a popular strategy for lesser-known content providers who need exposure before they can prove themselves as a subscription business.
 But for larger companies, like ESPN, there is still a benefit in collecting user data from their free users to develop more relevant products.

+{% include tweet_quote.html quote_text="Freemium content is a great way to get known before trying to upsell." %}

 ### How CIAM Removes The Friction To Sign Up For Free Content